LogoChina EV Exporter

 TopicStatusConfirmedNot confirmedAction

-Canonical routing for alias phraseVerifiedOpenSpec change mandates alias merge of 2022 infotainment phrase into /learn/li-auto-l9.No separate route should exist for the alias phrase.Keep all alias intent handling in this page title, intro, FAQ, and anchors.
+Canonical routing for alias phraseVerifiedOpenSpec changes mandate alias merge of 2022 infotainment phrases, including "2022 li auto l9 specs", "2022 li auto l9 specifications", and "2022 li auto l9 specifications interior dashboard infotainment", into /learn/li-auto-l9.No separate route should exist for the alias phrase.Keep all alias intent handling in this page title, intro, FAQ, and anchors.

 FAQ

-These FAQs reinforce canonical and alias intent coverage without creating route duplication.
+These FAQs reinforce canonical and alias intent coverage, including interior-materials-quality phrasing, without creating route duplication.

-Li Auto L9 and 2022 infotainment alias FAQ
+Li Auto L9 2022 specifications, infotainment, and interior-materials-quality alias FAQ

 Answers are written for executable decisions, not glossary-only definitions.